 As the snow gently melts away, Ottawa warms up to the wonder, beauty and vitality of spring.
-As the weather gets warmer, it’s time to shed some of those cozy winter layers and head outside into the sunshine.
-Ottawa has several activities that lets the whole family take advantage of the warmer springtime weather.
-Whether you want to see new baby animals or you want to head out to explore the city on a bike, Ottawa has an attraction that is sure to delight.
+Ottawa has several activities perfect for the whole family to take advantage of the springtime sunshine.
+Whether you want to see new baby animals or explore the city by bike, Ottawa has an attraction that is sure to delight.
 Explore some of the spring activities Canada’s Capital has to offer!

 This is one of Ottawa’s and even Canada’s favourite springtime activities!
-The colder weather months give way to warmer temperatures, which lead maple trees to produce maple sap; a key ingredient in the production of delicious maple syrup.
-It takes about 1,000 maple trees to produce 400 litres (106 gallons) of maple syrup!
+The colder weather months give way to warmer temperatures, which lead maple trees to produce maple sap.
+It takes about 1,000 maple trees to produce 400 litres (106 gallons) of delicious maple syrup!

 Pack up the family and head out to the countryside to visit a ‘sugar shack’ such as Fulton’s Pancake House and Sugar Bush in Pakenham, Ont. (located about 40 minutes west of downtown Ottawa), Stanley’s Olde Maple Lane Farm in Edwards, Ont. (located 30 minutes south of downtown Ottawa) or the Proulx Maple & Berry Farm in Cumberland, Ont. (located about 30 minutes east of downtown Ottawa).
-At these sugar shacks, you’ll be able to take in a traditional pancake breakfast, savour maple taffy on snow and enjoy horse drawn sleigh rides in the sunshine.
+At these sugar shacks, you can enjoy a traditional pancake breakfast, savour maple taffy on snow and ride horse drawn sleigh rides in the sunshine.

-Or opt to rent a bike from local company RentABike and cycle along the Canal to Commissioners Park, where you’ll find about 250,000 tulips in bloom around the scenic Dows Lake.
-Rent a bike from Escape Bicycle Tours and Rentals, or for a guided cycling experience, sign up for their Tulip Bike Tour.
+Ottawa’s city centre and pathways between sites are extremely walkable.
+Another option is to rent a bike from local company Escape Bicycle Tours and Rentals or RentABike and cycle along the Rideau Canal to Commissioners Park, where you’ll find about 250,000 tulips in bloom around the scenic Dows Lake.
+Or sign up for a guided cycling experience and let the experts show you the best viewing spots.